Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 7

-**Goal:** The password for the next level is stored in the file data.txt next to the word `millionth`
+**Goal:** The password for the next level is stored in the file `data.txt` next to the word `millionth`

-To see how many words are actually there I used the `wc -w` command.
-Then I tried to print all with `cat` and `grep` combo and it game me the password to the next level.
+To determine the number of words, I used the `wc -w` command.
+Then, by combining `cat` with `grep`, I searched for the keyword `millionth` which revealed the password for the next level:

 ```bash
 cat data.txt | grep "millionth"